euba/BacArena/README.md

 BacArena
 ========

-BacArena is a project to simulate bacterial behaviour in communities.
+BacArena is an agent based modeling framework for microbial communities.

+See <a href="./doc/documentation.pdf">Documentation</a>

+Microbial communities are essential for global ecosystems and human health.
+Computational modeling of microbial consortia is thus a major goal in systems biology and microbial ecology.

-A lot of progress is done in the last years to gain genome wide metabolic reconstructions of certain organisms, which open a wide field of mathematical analysis [1], [2].<br>
+<i>BacArena</i> is a project to simulate bacterial behaviour in communities.
+A lot of progress is done in the last years to gain genome wide metabolic reconstructions of certain organisms, which open a wide field of mathematical analysis [1], [2]. <br>
-One of this new methods is flux balanced analysis (fba) [3] to estimate optimal metabolic fluxes under certerain constraints.
-By this work advanced models are possible which are avaible in a defined, exchangeable format (smbl) [5] and allow several nice predictions, too, e.g. given some sort of foods what meal will be prefered and what kind of (fermentation) products will be released?
-The idea of this project is to use this existing reconstruction models and put them in a spatial and temporal surrounding to study their possible interactions.<br>
+One of this new methods is flux balanced analysis (fba) [3] to estimate optimal metabolic fluxes under certain constraints.
+By this work advanced models are possible, which are available in a defined, exchangeable format (<i>SBML</i>) [5].
+The idea of this project is to use this existing reconstructions and put them in a spatial and temporal environment to study their possible interactions.
-Spatial and temporal surrounding means here working with agent-based modelling [4].
-Each bacterium is considered as an agent with individual state and own properties and rules to act.
-Agents are located on grid where the can walk and interact.
+This is achieved by the combination of agent based modeling [4] with fba.
+Each bacterium is considered as an agent with individual states, own properties and rules to act.
+Agents are located on a grid where they can move and interact via metabolic exchanges computed by fba.

-Starting point for our project is curiosity what could be done with this huge models of biological organisms.
-We just throw not them but their models into an arena to see what kind of fun will going on.
+The starting point for our project is curiosity of what could be done with this huge models.
+We just throw those models into an arena to see what kind of actions will evolve.

 [1] Lewis et. al ,,Constraining the metabolic genotype–phenotype relationship using a phylogeny of in silico methods'' Nature Reviews Microbiology 10, 291-305 (April 2012)<br>
 [2] Feist et. al ,,Available predictive genome-scale metabolic network reconstructions'' http://systemsbiology.ucsd.edu/InSilicoOrganisms/OtherOrganisms <br>